-Building/Program: Date of Request (Deadline: Must be into SEA & SSD Labor Relations by the 1st of the more nth.)
-Contract: Certificated: SAEOP: Paraprofessional:Renewal: Yes:No: We are requesting to waive the following Articles and/or sections of the C Agreement between the Seattle School District and Seattle Education Asso VOTING : All Certificated, Parapros, and SAEOPs must be involved in th will need 2/3 majority of the SEA represented staff (members and non-memaiver.
-01 Total SEA Represented Employees in Building/Program: Certificated: SAEOP: SEA Represented Employees Voting In Favor of Waiver: SEA Represented Employees Voting Against Waiver: Total number of SEA Represented Employees Voting: Describe the intent of the proposed contract waiver: What procedure did the staff use to vote on the waiver (secret ballot, show of hands, etc.?)
-What was the nature of the dissenting opinion(s), if any? what was the nature of the dissenting opinion(s), if any:
+Building/Program: Date of Request (Deadline: Must be into SEA & SSD Labor Relations by the 1st of the month.)
+Contract: Certificated: SAEOP: Paraprofessional:Renewal: Yes:No: We are requesting to waive the following Articles and/or sections of the Collective Bargaining Agreement between the Seattle School District and Seattle Education Association: VOTING : All Certificated, Parapros, and SAEOPs must be involved in this voting process.
+You will need 2/3 majority of the SEA represented staff (members and non-members) to approve the waiver.
+Total SEA Represented Employees in Building/Program: Certificated: SAEOP: Paraprofessional: SEA Represented Employees Voting In Favor of Waiver: SEA Represented Employees Voting Against Waiver : Total number of SEA Represented Employees Voting: Describe the intent of the proposed contract waiver: What procedure did the staff use to vote on the waiver (secret ballot, show of hands, etc.?)

+What was the nature of the dissenting opinion(s), if any?